Barrington, Rhode Island: Government

-Barrington is a part of the 32nd District in the Rhode Island Senate and is currently represented by Democrat Cynthia Armour Coyne.
-The town is included in Rhode Island's 1st congressional district at the federal level and is presently represented by Democrat David Cicilline.
-It is a Democratic stronghold in presidential elections, as the majority of residents have not voted for a Republican presidential nominee since 1988, when the majority of local voters backed George H. W. Bush.
+Barrington is a part of the 32nd District in the Rhode Island Senate, represented by Democrat Pamela Lauria.
+The town is in Rhode Island's 1st congressional district, represented by Democrat Gabe Amo.
+It is a Democratic stronghold in presidential elections, as the majority of residents have not voted for a Republican presidential nominee since 1988, when the town backed George H. W. Bush.

 During the 2016 Republican presidential preference primaries, Barrington was the only town in Rhode Island to be won by former Governor John Kasich of Ohio.
-He received 700 votes (44.87%) ahead of Donald J. Trump who got 687 votes (44.04%).
+He received 700 votes (44.87%), ahead of Donald J. Trump, who got 687 votes (44.04%).

 The town is run by a town council.